devBanner/devBanner/README.md

 2. Head up to https://devbanner.center .
 3. You will be greeted by the new beautiful, colorful frontend by Skayo.
 4. Fill in the form.
 You just have to type your devRant username and your own subtext.
 You can even write some nerd-y subtexts.
 (But we don't support xalgo.....
 Sorry)
 5. After a few seconds, the generated banner will appear below.
+Press the download button.
 (In older browsers, it may open in another tab.
 To save, right-click and click Save As... button)
-6. Press the download button.
-7. Use it everywhere!
+6. Use it everywhere!

 (*Based on the frontend in 10th Jan 2018*)